 In 2011, Eric led a successful effort to draft a Historic Preservation Ordinance for the Borough of Pennington.
 He is currently Chair of the Pennington Historic Preservation Commission and also serves on the Board of the Historic Rockingham Association.
 Eric lives in an old house in Pennington with his wife, daughter, and too many dogs.

 Brian has been with HMR since he graduated from Rensselaer Polytechnic Institute in 2002.
 After a semester studying in Rome, Italy, Brian graduated with honors and received his Bachelor of Architecture as well as a Bachelor of Science in Building Science.
 Between semesters while at Rensselaer, Brian worked as a carpenter to supplement his architectural education.
 At HMR, he has utilized his passion for historic rehabilitation, managing projects ranging from preservation to new construction.
-Brian lives with his wife, Suzie, and three young children in Hamilton, New Jersey, where he enjoys coaching all of their seasonal sports.
+Brian is currently managing the Additions and Renovations to College Hall at Montclair State University.
+Recent projects include the Food Service Renovations at Simons Hall at the Institute for Advanced Study and the Renovation of 4 Mercer Street for Princeton University.
+In all of his work, he enjoys developing collaborative and enduring client relationships.
+Brian was promoted to Associate in 2018.
+He lives with his wife, Suzie, and three children in Hamilton, New Jersey.

 Suzanne joined HMR Architects in 1995 as the firm’s Business Manager.
 She received her BA in Art History from Brown University in Providence, Rhode Island.
 Suzanne is responsible for the daily financial operations of HMR, including payroll, billing, and monthly and quarterly taxes.
 Additionally, she works closely with the firm’s accountant, oversees IT procedures, and handles personnel.
 Prior to HMR, she worked at Michael Graves and Associates as Mr. Graves’ personal assistant.
 When she is not working, Suzanne enjoys early morning trips to the gym, experimenting with new recipes, reading, and spending time with her two daughters, Leah and Rachel.